-Planners at practice, CCG and national levels will be able to prepare strategies in line with the Third Phase of the NHS response to COVID-19 strategies, which need to be implemented from August 2020:
+Planners at practice, CCG and national levels will be able to prepare strategies in line with the Third Phase of the NHS response to COVID-19 strategies, which is being implemented since August 2020:

 - Continue to support patients who have recovered from the acute phase of COVID-19, but need ongoing rehabilitation and other community health services;